atulmehta2002/slambot_controller/README.md

 # SLAMBOT_CONTROLLER
-this is an old version of slambot_nodes where motor_controller_node and goal_publisher_node are merged in one package this package only contains slambot_keyboard_controller (later renamed as slambot_motor_controller)
+This is an old version of slambot_nodes where motor_controller_node and goal_publisher_node are merged in one package |
+This package only contains slambot_keyboard_controller (later renamed as slambot_motor_controller)